22 Best Beach Towns for an Affordable Summer Vacation

 Named one of the top 25 beach towns in New England by Yankee magazine, Wellfleet is classic, unspoiled Cape Cod.
 Located on the outer end of the cape, it is dominated by Cape Cod National Seashore, which makes up more than half the land area.
 Beyond the pristine coastline, there are many spring-fed ponds; a charming downtown filled with art galleries, shops, and restaurants; and picturesque Wellfleet Harbor, with a nonstop parade of sailboats and yachts.
 Wellfleet is also home to the 1,000-acre Massachusetts Audubon Society Wildlife Sanctuary.

 Stay: Quintessential New England cottages are available on HomeAway for less than $200 a night.
-An air-conditioned cottage on Drummer Cove, for example, costs about $143 in midsummer.
+An air-conditioned cottage on Drummer Cove, for example, can cost about $100 in June.
 But be warned: Cottages anywhere on Cape Cod book up quickly for the popular summer season.

 With a population of less than 2,000 and not a single traffic light, Gearhart is another one of America's best small beach towns, according to Travel & Leisure.
-What makes the community so alluring, in addition to its unhurried pace, is pristine beaches, antique shops, art galleries, and abundant hiking in the area.
+What makes the community so alluring, in addition to its unhurried pace, is pristine beaches, antique shops, art galleries, and abundant hiking.

 Stay: Beachside cottages for less than $200 a night are available through Rogers Inn Vacation Rentals.
 A few are even less than $100 a night.